 Based on contemporary issues in auditing, comprehensive factual scenarios are used to discuss the Professional Roles of Independent Auditors.
 Topics examined include: internal control issues, use of analytical procedures and audit planning, auditing high risk accounts, large scale earnings manipulations schemes, coping with complex or unique client transactions, ethics, auditor independence and legal liability issues.
 Requires students to address actual situations that auditing practitioners have coped with in the past.
 Extensive research, group projects, oral presentations, and an audit risk analysis project are required.
+Prerequisite: ACCT 420 or its equivalent.
 3 sem. hrs.
 3 crs.

-ACCT 530 Advanced Accounting Theory and Applications(cc)
+ACCT 530 Advanced Accounting Theory and Applications (cc)

 This capstone course provides students with a solid foundation in accounting theory and research to enable them to function more effectively in their employment situations, make meaningful contributions to the accounting profession, and meet the challenges of lifelong learning.
 The course begins with an in-depth study of accounting theory, moves on to the instruction of accounting research sources and methodologies including the Financial Accounting Research System (FARS), and applies both theory and structure to a variety of current applications in financial reporting.
 Application of appropriate research tools and methodologies aid in the completion of written case assignments and a research paper.
+Prerequisite: ACCT 241 or its equivalent.
 3 sem. hrs.
 3 crs.